 Congratulations on earning college credit while in high school through M State's Concurrent Enrollment Program!
 You could be closer than you think to completing your AA degree.
-We invite you to visit any of our campuses to learn more about the quality, affordability, diverse and personalized educational environment at M State.
-To schedule a visit to one of our campuses, or to learn more about our academic programs contact the M State Support Center at 877.350.3322.
+We invite you to visit any of our campuses to learn more about the quality, affordable, diverse and personalized educational environment at M State.
+To schedule a tour or learn more M State, call 877.350.3322 or visit www.minnesota.edu.